rothos/protocol_1/index.md

 Thus, e.g., let your feet come to you; let your legs come to you, and so on.

+##### Waiting, here and now, things come to you, periphery

+Patiently, gently wait, inclining towards and resting in the here and now, and let perhaps subtle things come to you, maybe from the periphery.

+##### Waiting, raw/bare sensations, things come to you, periphery

+Patiently, gently, maybe quietly wait, inclining towards and resting in raw/bare sensations, and let perhaps subtle things come to you, maybe from the periphery.

+##### Waiting, one point, things come to you, periphery

+Patiently, gently maybe quietly wait, inclining towards and resting in raw/bare sensations, and let perhaps subtle things come to you, maybe from the periphery.

+##### Waiting, everything, things come to you, periphery

+Patiently, gently maybe quietly wait, inclining towards and resting in everything, and let perhaps subtle things come to you, maybe from the periphery.

 #### Main practice(s)

 ##### Introduction